pyswmm/swmm-nrtestsuite/README.md

-# swmm-example-networks
+# swmm-nrtestsuite

-example networks for the SWMM toolkit, testing, demonstration, and education.
+Numerical regression test suite for OWA/SWMM.

+Please see LICENSE to understand the rights granted to you.